VRS X Operator's Handbook

 Public- no login required for radar view.Private- login required.

 This does not replace network-level controls (ports, firewall, binding).
+A private radar can still listen on all interfaces so headless installs are reachable over LAN/VPN.

 3. Baseline hardening